johnapost/mean-baby/README.md

 Tests
 -----

-Front end tests are done with Protractor.
-Back end tests TBD.
+I don't have tests in this project yet but this is what's planned:

+Simply ```npm test``` in order to run the suite.

+Client unit tests: Karma and Jasmine
+Server unit tests: TBD
+E2E tests: Protractor and Cucumber

 Contributing
 ------------

 Feel free to fork.
-I don't expect to maintain this project.
+I don't expect to maintain this.